 Stokenchurch Dog Rescue (SDR) is an independent and self-financing charity.
-We are able to care for 65 dogs at any time in our facilities in South Buckinghamshire and although we are a relatively small autonomous charity we are able to rescue and rehome approximately 550 dogs each year.
-Our dogs are cared for 24 hours a day by a hard-working team of 8 staff, supported by a band of loyal animal loving volunteers.
+We are able to care for up to 50 dogs at any time in our facilities in South Buckinghamshire and although we are a relatively small autonomous charity we are typically able to rescue and rehome approximately 250 dogs a year.
+Our dogs are cared for 24 hours a day by a hard-working team of 8 staff, supported by a band of loyal animal-loving volunteers.

 Formerly known as the High Wycombe & District Dog Welfare & Rescue Society SDR was set up by local residents in 1963 to save the lives of stray and unwanted dogs.
 We are registered as a charity in England and Wales (274589).